About Therapist in the Loop (TIL)

 Therapist in the Loop grew out of our work building a practice management platform, OneClick, and our conversations with clinicians about how technology, including AI, is beginning to shape mental health practice.

-Today, TIL is a separate educational initiative and community focused on research and trends at the intersection of AI and mental health.
+Today, TIL is an educational initiative and community of over 200 clinicians and leaders in digital mental health.

 While our work is centered on therapists and mental-health professionals, it has also drawn interest from researchers, professors, and others thinking about the future of care.